citp/privacy-policy-historical/s/sf/sfg/sfgate.com.md

 Roundpoint provides a service that allows users to download San Francisco Chronicle stories to handheld devices.
 More more information on this feature, please see [this page](https://web.archive.org/mobile/).
 For privacy information, please see the [Roundpoint privacy policy](http://www.roundpoint.com/subscriber/privacy.html).

 **Salary.com:**
 Salary.com provides employment information.
 You may be asked for personally identifiable information if you choose to use certain Salary.com features.
-Please see the Salary.com [Privacy Policy](http://sfgatejobs.salary.com/salarywizard/docs/salwizhtmls/privacy_policy.html).
+Please see the Salary.com [Privacy Policy](http://sfgatejobs.salary.com/salarywizard/docs/salwizhtmls/privacy_policy.html). **Stubhub:**

-**Spring Street Networks:**
-Spring Street Networks is a relationship service.
-Their privacy policy is located [here](http://www.springstreetnetworks.com/tos/privacy.asp).

-**Stubhub:**
 Stubhub allows users to purchase tickets for events.
 [More information on this service](http://sfgate.stubhub.com/).
 Stubhub's [privacy policy](http://sfgate.stubhub.com/?gSec=help&gAct=general&helpSec=privacy_policy).

 **Ticketmaster:**